Getting started with anything new is often the hardest part but with little kit and some basic knowledge you can start your outdoor swimming journey.

 There are a number of outdoor swimming groups across the UK and world that you can join for free at any time.
 Search for ‘swimming’ and your area across social channels and you will easily find a group.
 Communities like the Bluetits and OSS are also a great place to start.
 Other places you can swim with support are:

 - Lidos and outdoor pools, there are more than you think!
-The Lido Guide will help you find one local to you.
 These offer lifeguards and facilities.

 - Lifeguarded beaches – in the UK lifeguards only operate in late spring and summer seasons.
 But you can find your nearest on the RNLI website.